 When confined to the boardwalk, you can only move around so much to get a good angle on a bird, so you may also need to wait for the bird to turn around or move into a more open area to get an unobscured photo.
 The Green Heron in the photo above gave us this view for quite a while.

-Killdeer and Solitary Sandpipers often walked around out in an open next to the boardwalk, so they are also a fairly easy target.
+Killdeer and Solitary Sandpipers often walked around out in an open area next to the boardwalk, so they are also a fairly easy target.

 Palm Warblers, although smaller birds, often move around on or near the ground in the open.
 They could be found at the east end of the boardwalk early in the week, sitting in low trees next to the boardwalk or walking along the muddy ground next to it.
 They move slowly enough and predictably enough that with a little persistence, you could photograph them.
 (Persistence is something you often need for bird photography, even with faster high-end cameras.)